0xPolygon/polygon-docs/docs/zkEVM/get-started/quick-start/bridge-to-zkevm.md

 ![Figure: wallet](../../../img/zkEVM/zkv-zkwallet-1.jpg)

-- Click on the Bridge module to access the zkEVM environment.
+- Click on the Bridge wallet feature to access the zkEVM environment.

 - Set the amount of tokens to transfer from Ethereum network to zkEVM Mainnet (Or, from an Ethereum testnet to zkEVM testnet).